12 Must-See Birds in Maryland

 American goldfinch perched with back towards camera

-The American goldfinch averages around five inches in length.
-These small finches have short, conical bills and small heads.
+The American goldfinch is about five inches long and has a short, conical bill and small head.

 ©iStock.com/impr2003

-The American goldfinch is prolific across the United States, breeding in the north and wintering in the south.
-But they also live permanently in the Northeast, including Maryland.
+The American goldfinch is prolific across the United States, breeding in the North and wintering in the South.
+But they also live year-round in the Northeast, including Maryland.
 You will find them in weedy fields and other overgrown areas, but they also take residence in suburban parks and backyards.
 They almost exclusively eat seeds, so they are a common sight at backyard feeders.
 These small finches have short, conical bills and small heads.
 Males are bright yellow with black foreheads and black wings with white markings.
 Wintering males are drab, unstreaked brown, and females are dull yellow and olive.

 Common Yellowthroat, Geothlypis trichas, perched in a marsh,